Clubs & Organizations

 The CWC Ranch Horse Team will compete against other collegiate teams in Stock Horse of Texas (SHTX), Slidin Daze Stock Horse Enterprises (SlidinDaze) and Colorado, Wyoming and Nebraska Stock Horse Association (CoWN) sanctioned shows.
 We will also compete in non-sanctioned shows, such as those hosted by our local stock horse club Cowboy States Stock Horse Association (CSSHA).

-The National Society of Leadership and Success or Sigma Alpha Pi is the nation’s largest leadership honor society, where top students nominated by their colleges come together to identify and achieve their goals.
+The National Society of Leadership and Success or Sigma Alpha Pi is the nation’s largest leadership honor society, where top students discover and achieve their goals.

 The Society offers life-changing lectures from the nation’s leading presenters and a community where like-minded, success-oriented individuals come together and help one another succeed.
 The Society also serves as a powerful force of good in the greater community by encouraging and organizing action to better the world.